-Here are 6 ways to make the internet more sustainable
+Here are 6 ways to make your web-surfing better for the planet.

 According to the United Nation’s Worldometer – a mesmerising tool I find both frightening and compelling – the current world population is almost 7.8 billion.
 And over half of those people are online.

 If they’re anything like me, they’re using the internet for research, emails, shopping, social networks and to manage their connected home.
 And let’s not forget all the streaming services we can subscribe to.

 In fact, according to Statista, ‘video accounts for more than half of downstream internet traffic volume, with Netflix representing the largest share of global internet bandwidth usage’.

 That’s a heck of a lot of box sets…

 We’re storing more and more in the cloud too – where once uploaded, the documents, images and videos that we thought so important disappear from our consciousness.
 When was the last time you searched for something in your Google Drive and didn’t recognise half of what was there?
 For me, it was this weekend.